 trait, which I find intriguing, is thought to be one of the

 reasons the Navajo abandoned it in the 1800s though it

 has resurfaced in recent years.

 with natural dyes mainly indigo, madder, goldenrod, cochineal,

 and black walnut.
 As a result, I have become aware of the rich

-local history of indigo, once considered blue gold in the state
+local history of indigo, once considered blue gold in my home

-using indigo leaves from my garden, goldenrod gathered in the
+from my garden, goldenrod gathered in the fall, black walnut

-fall, black walnut hulls from a friends tree, and other
+hulls from a friends tree, as well as other natural dyes.